mp-se/gravitymon/src_docs/source/configuration.rst

    url = "http://" + host + "/api/config/gravity"
    json = { "id": id,
-            "gravity-formula": "",                         # If you want to set the gravity formula "gravity-temp-adjustment": "off"               # on or off
+            "gravity-formula": "",
+            "gravity-temp-adjustment": "off"        # Adjust gravity (on/off)
             }
    set_config( url, json )

    url = "http://" + host + "/api/config/hardware"
    json = { "id": id,
-            "voltage-factor": 1.59,                        # Default value for voltage calculation "temp-adjustment": 0,                          # If temp sensor needs to be corrected "gyro-temp": true,                             # Use the temp sensor in the gyro instead "ota-url": ""                                  # if the device should seach for a new update when active }
+            "voltage-factor": 1.59,                 # Default value for voltage calculation "temp-adjustment": 0,                   # If temp sensor needs to be corrected "gyro-temp": "on",                      # Use the temp sensor in the gyro instead (on/off) "ota-url": ""                           # if the device should seach for a new update when active }
    set_config( url, json )